Washington Township, Morris County, New Jersey: Murder of Rachel Domas

-On September 12, 1985, 14-year-old Rachel Domas was sexually assaulted and murdered on Fairmount Avenue by 19-year-old Michael Manfredonia while on her three-mile walk from school to her home after missing the school bus.
-Manfredonia, a gas station attendant who worked nearby, confessed to asking Domas out, when he was refused he pulled a knife and threatened to kill himself.
+On September 12, 1985, 14-year-old Rachel Domas was sexually assaulted and murdered on Fairview Avenue by 19-year-old Michael Manfredonia while on her three-mile walk from school to her home after missing the school bus.
+Manfredonia, a gas station attendant who worked nearby, confessed to asking Domas out; when he was refused he pulled a knife and threatened to kill himself.

 Domas told him to "stop acting childish" to which Manfredonia pushed her to the ground, sexually assaulted her and stabbed her 26 times, 15 of which were too shallow to cause significant damage and were intended to make Domas suffer.
-Police would find Domas's body buried in a shallow grave in the woods close to the road 2 days later.
+Police would find Domas's body buried in a shallow grave in the woods close to the road two days later.

 Manfredonia would be turned in by his parents and was found by the police attempting to commit suicide by slicing his wrists and ingesting a high concentration of pills.
 Manfredonia, who had an IQ of 78 making him clinically retarded, was suffering from Intermittent explosive disorder.
-Manfredonia waved his right to a trial and was found guilty of murder, felony murder, aggravated sexual assault, kidnapping, and possession of a weapon for an unlawful purpose.
+Manfredonia waived his right to a trial and was found guilty of murder, felony murder, aggravated sexual assault, kidnapping, and possession of a weapon for an unlawful purpose.
 Manfredonia would be sentenced to life in prison as well as an additional 110 years and will not be eligible for parole until 2041.